-Even if students are admitted to Gadsden State, they will have to satisfy additional admission requirements if they wish to enter one of the following areas: any HEALTH-RELATED program and REALTIME REPORTING.
+After admission to GSCC, students will have to satisfy additional admission requirements if they wish to enter one of the following areas: any HEALTH-RELATED program or REALTIME REPORTING.

 For more information about these programs, those interested should see the appropriate program director.

-All college admission policies are applicable to eLearning courses and programs.
+All college admission policies are applicable to Online Education courses and programs.